 Many sellers today utilize a “sateen” weave which consists of a four threads over, one under weaving pattern.
 Sateen fabrics are cheaper to weave and, along with the use of plied yarns, are ways to offer so called “high thread count sheets” at a lower price.
 Additionally, sateen fabric is very appealing to some, in that it comes out of the package with a very soft, lustrous hand, or feel.
 Unfortunately, because of the less stable construction, sateen does not wear well and is prone to pilling, which consists of little balls or bumps of fibers that form on the surface of the fabric, resulting in a rough and uncomfortable bed sheet.

+In order to produce sheets in dark colors the manufacturer must utilize heavy dyes which reduce the absorbency and breathability of the fabric.
 Even worse are printed sheets, which are manufactured by application of a print paste to the fabric and utilize harsh (formaldehyde based) resins in the finishing process.
 Use of these resins not only results in a rougher, less comfortable sheet, but they also result in a weaker sheeting fabric.
 The most comfortable, luxurious sheets utilize a pure finish which avoids the use of heavy dyes, pastes or resins.

+Wrinkle resistant sheets sound like a great idea until you consider what a manufacturer has to do to make them so.
 Without exception all wrinkle resistant sheets (i) incorporate polyester in a fiber blend (that is, they are not all cotton) and/or (ii) they are treated with a harsh finishing resin, usually incorporating formaldehyde.
 Thus, wrinkle resistant sheets are coarse feeling, do not breathe well and are thus hot and sticky to sleep on, and do not last as long since the fibers are already weakened by the harsh resins.
 Most consumers do not find wrinkling to be a problem if they dry their all cotton sheets on the permanent press setting, remove them from the dryer promptly, smooth and fold them, or go ahead and put them on the bed.
 Folks who find any wrinkling objectionable can lightly iron the sheets (or just the pillowcases) or send them to the laundry.
 It is worth it to sleep on truly luxurious, best quality sheets!